 ACO document is published by the following method :

 Proactive : one publication per nomination cycle per gas day on csv format.
 The file will be published by sFTP and downloadable from Ingrid.
-The sFTP tecnical guide is available on GRTgaz website.
+The sFTP tecnical guide is available on NaTran website.

 By API : An API is available to get the data related to the ACO publication in JSON format.
 In order to implement the interface please refer to the §6.
-Credentials are required for the connection : please refer to your GRTGAZ commercial contact
+Credentials are required for the connection : please refer to your NaTran commercial contact

 Document name and format